-I believe in the power of art to foster connection and transformation — particularly on issues related to violence, structural inequity, and community healing.
+I believe in the power of art to foster connection & transformation — particularly on issues related to violence, structural inequity, and community healing.
 My art practice furthers my advocacy to end gender violence and spur racial equity.
-In a way facts cannot, art opens up dialogue, furthers healing, and creates spaces that seed change.
+In a way facts cannot, art opens up dialogue, facilitates healing, and creates spaces that seed change.

-How do we end violence and heal ourselves?
-How do we do so in community?
-How do we enable creative practice to regenerate our possibilities and create new stories for our pasts, present, and futures?
+How do we end violence and heal ourselves — in community?
+How do we enable creative practice to regenerate possibilities and create new stories for our pasts, present, and futures?
 Building on my my advocacy to end gender violence, in the community-based project Movement to Power, we brought together Asian American survivors of gender and sexual violence, gender justice advocates, and community members invested in ending violence to move, express, heal, and transform our relationship to violence, our communities, and ourselves.
-Hosted by the South Asian Women’s Creative Collective, I served as Project Director for this free six-week creative arts workshop series.
-Alongside co-facilitators Deesha Narichania and Parul Shah and project participants, we generated a safe space for connection, community-building, and healing.
-See for yourself in Movement to Power, a short film capturing our work of transformation.
+Hosted by the South Asian Women’s Creative Collective, I served as Project Director for this free 6-week creative arts workshop series.
+Alongside co-facilitators Deesha Narichania and Parul Shah and project participants, we generated space for connection, community-building, healing.
+See transformations in our short film, Movement to Power.

 Where do you encounter grief?
 Where do you encounter healing?

 In a time of isolation, in October 2021, Anjali Deshmukh and I created space for people to feel & map their grief & healing.
 Using silver (grief) and pink (healing) stickers, people of all ages marked where they encounter grief and healing on a spiraling lotus pattern of circles, some marked with actions and experiences.
 In community with others, they then expanded the installation with shared visions of future healing.
 Our interactive installation enabled people to connect with themselves, share grief, and invoke healing with one another.